 In the United States, every person who is accused of a crime has certain inalienable rights.
 He or she has the right to remain silent, and the right to know the charge.
 He or she also has the right to an attorney.
 William Butler has dedicated his practice to criminal defense.
 For over 35 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can help you too.
+For immediate assistance, call the law office of William Butler at 502-582-2020, or contact him via email or text for your initial confidential consultation.
 For more information, please see his Case Results and Testimonials.
 He will fight to protect your rights, and make sure that the court hears your side of the story.
-For immediate assistance, call the law office of William Butler at 502-582-2020, or contact him via email for your initial confidential consultation.
+A Criminal Defense Information Overview can be found below.

 Criminal Defense – An Overview